Ill-esha: Career

-Music Scoring
+Scoring

-Soundtracks
+Games

-In late 2011 ill-esha worked with indie game developers, VectorBloom to produce the original music score of electronica dubstep titled 'Kaleidoscope' for Big Top Ballet, a stylized art game for iOS, Android, OS X and Chrome.
-She has also provided the music for the game 'Hack Run' as well as recently scoring a documentary for the National Film Board of Canada.
+In 2011, Zaide worked with indie game developers VectorBloom to produce an original electronica dubstep music score titled "Kaleidoscope", composed for Big Top Ballet, a stylized art game for iOS, Android, OS X and Chrome.
+Zaide has also provided the music for the game "Hack Run".

-Film Scoring
+Film

-In 2018, ill-esha scored a documentary titled "Beauty" directed by Christina Willings for the National Film Board of Canada Documentary.
+In 2018, Zaide scored the documentary "Beauty", directed by Christina Willings, for the National Film Board of Canada Documentary.
 She also scored "Sandra Oh: Inspiration", an NFB tribute to the actress directed by Karen Lam, released in 2019.